 Potter leads No. 6 Wisconsin in rout of No. 21 Minnesota

 MADISON, Wis.
+(AP) For Wisconsin, the difference between losing to Maryland and routing Minnesota all came down to energy.

+“That was lacking in the Maryland game,” the Badgers’ Micah Potter said.
+“I’m sure it was visible from where you guys are, where you watch the game.
+That was the biggest thing, just keeping the same energy that we had in the first half.”

-(AP) -- Micah Potter had 18 points and 11 rebounds to lead No. 6 Wisconsin to a 71-59 victory over No. 21 Minnesota on Thursday.
+Bouncing back from the loss to the unranked Terrapins, Potter had 18 points and 11 rebounds Thursday to lead No. 6 Wisconsin to a 71-59 victory over No. 21 Minnesota that wasn’t as close as the final score indicated.

 The Gophers (9-2, 2-2 Big Ten) scored a season-low 22 points in the first half with a brutal shooting performance before the Badgers (9-2, 3-1) opened the second half on a 16-5 run.
 Potter added the exclamation point with a dunk off a pick-and-roll from D’Mitrik Trice that put Wisconsin up 45-27.